Why Choose Exness?

 Exness Account Types

 The broker offers different account types to meet the needs of traders in the MENA region.
+Including a demo account Exness, where you can try out your trading capabilities.
 You can convert all account types into Islamic (swap-free) accounts, ensuring halal trading for Muslim traders.

 Exness Islamic Account